Children

 Schoolchildren passing a military checkpoint in Hebron

 One of the most basic and critical elements of having an education is having a school to go to.
 But for many children in occupied Palestine this is not a certainty.
 Although the Israeli authorities control planning and building in most of the West Bank, they rarely issue permits for Palestinian buildings, despite natural growth in the population.
 Because of this, many buildings in the West Bank (including schools) are built without permits and are at threat of demolition.
-As of November 2020, 44 schools remain at risk of full or partial demolition.
 These demolitions stop children from accessing their education, or lead to children needing to navigate long journeys alone to get to school.

 A Palestinian child standing by the remains of his demolished school